Himanshu4313/User_Management_Backend/README.md

 ```
 ### How i create this application

-   1. Fist we create a `npm package ` using this command
+   1. Fist we create a `npm package ` using this command.

     ```
       npm init -y